NEOForCE: Near-Earth Objects' Forecast of Collisional Events: NEOForCE monitoring system

 where $l_i$ is the difference along the LOV from the nominal state vector.

 We consider each VA as a representative of its own vicinity.
-We assign the covariance matrix to each VA by exchanging the largest eigenvalue by $\lambda_{11}^* = \max(l_i-l_{i-1}, l_{i+1}-l_i)$.
-The covariance matrix determining the uncertainty region for a VA is computed by:
+We assign the covariance matrix to each VA by exchanging the largest eigenvalue by $\lambda_{11}^* = \max(l_i-l_{i-1}, l_{i+1}-l_i)$. {Thus, a 1-sigma uncertainty ellipsoid around each VA would slightly touch or even include the neighbor VA.} The covariance matrix determining the uncertainty region for a VA is computed by:

 where $\mathbf{\Lambda}^*$ is matrix $\mathbf{\Lambda}$ with $\lambda_{11}^*$ as the largest eigenvalue.